Regulation

 EU-wide — EBA-ESMA + CRD VI

-From January 2026: Stricter requirements
+From January 2026: Stricter Requirements

 BaFin has significantly tightened its Fit-and-Proper requirements for 2026: